Frequently Asked Questions

 What housing options are available?

 - On-campus housing: The following is an official and complete list of Texas Tech University student

 housing.
 IMPORTANT:Any other “student-only”, or “university” housing not mentioned

-below is located off-campus and is NOT associated with TTU.
+below is located off-campus and is NOT associated wi

 How do I get around Lubbock and campus?

 Citibus: This is the bus system that serves campus, as well as the wider Lubbock community.
 As a student, you can ride on ANY Citibus, whether you are on or off-campus, for FREE.
 Though there are several bus lines that run between off-campus student apartments and campus, as well as loop around campus itself, the Citibus lines that exist away from campus are somewhat limited.
 For the most up-to-date data on Citibus services, download the Doublemap App for live bus tracking.
 Download the app through the App Store or Google Play store.
 Search for "Citibus (Lubbock)" in the location selection after downloading. to the Citibus lines that serve the wider Lubbock community.
 NOTE: You will need to show your student ID on Citibus lines that do not serve campus.

 - Lime Scooters: Scooters are available around campus, and are a highly effective, short-term option for getting around cmapus.
 Students can find and rent Limes through their app.